cale312/twitterminal-codurance/README.md

 ## Future Plans

-* Setup for certain tests need to be refactored to a Factory function.
+* Setup for certain tests need to be refactored to a Factory.
 * Test for and handle edge cases.
-* Improve typing once I have more experience with TypeScript.
+* Typing can be improved once I have more experience with TypeScript.
 * Create a composer class of sorts that sits above Twitterminal that will handle linking all of Twitterminal's dependencies.
+(The Commands should not be hardcoded in the constructor, but rather passed to Twitterminal after being composed.)
+* Replace all string return statuses with Exceptions or customised status objects.
+I would like to learn the correct way to structure such a flow.
+* Test coverage should be 100%.
+With more experience, I will be able to find ways to test certain functions that I am currently struggling to figure out how to test.
-* Improve the program based on user feedback.
+* Improve the program based on feedback.